Our Top Picks Here a few of our favourites on Gran Canaria, we can highly recommend

 Why so many Languages?

 Since we are a multi-cultural team offering our information to a multi-lingual audience, we decided it was time to make the same information and content available to all residents and tourists of our beloved Gran Canaria.
 We started out in 2015 with the three main languages on the island: Spanish, German, and English.
 Then in 2016 we added Swedish, Norwegian and Finnish as well as Dutch.
-The Italian and French section will be added during 2018.
+The versions in Italian, French and Danish were published in the autumn of 2018.

 Gran Canaria is very cosmopolitan, especially in the south.
 Both residents and tourists are numerous and mostly from Europe.
 Every year, about 4.500.000 people arrive for holidays.
 The biggest group, with 1,1 million come from German speaking countries, followed by the Nordic countries with just under a million, who mostly holiday in the winter months.
 And the third biggest group arrive from the British islands adding up to 900.000 travellers per year after all.
 Naturally, each prefer to communicate in their own mother tongue.
 We saw the need for a multi-lingual online guide, which offers the same insider info in all those different languages.

-We include only businesses in our list which offer their service to the general public and which we have tested and tried ourselves.
-We also add places that we can pin-point on the Gran Canaria map, such as beaches, museums, viewpoints, and other sights of public interest.
-Each one of them receive their own listing, in one or more languages.
+In our Yellow Pages Gran Canaria we list only businesses which offer their service to the general public.
+You will also find places such as beaches, museums, viewpoints, and other sights of public interest, which we also pin-point on our GRAN CANARIA map.
+Each one of them receive their own listing, in one or more languages, and show up in our Yellow Pages Gran Canaria.